Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Prefix file names with random hex hashes; for example, s3://BUCKET/FOLDERNAME/23a6-FILENAME.zip.
 - [x] Prefix folder names with random hex hashes; for example, s3://BUCKET/23a6-FOLDERNAME/FILENAME.zip.

-Certainly!
-Here's a set of 100 multiple-choice questions along with answers covering various topics in AWS based on the Table of Contents you provided:

 ### Getting Started with AWS